Knock Knock (2015 film): Plot

 Louis arrives for the sculpture and discovers the girls' antics.
 He tries to free Evan, but has an asthma attack and realizes the girls have taken his inhaler.
-He slips, lands on the sculpture and breaks his neck, killing him.
-The girls turn Louis' corpse into a red sculpture and use both Evan's and Louis' phones to send text messages in order to give the appearance that Louis discovered that Evan had an affair with Louis's wife, gotten into a fight with him, which resulted in Louis's murder.
-They announce they are planning to kill Evan at dawn as punishment for his infidelity.
+He slips, lands on the sculpture and hits his head, killing him.
+The girls turn Louis' corpse into a red sculpture and use both Evan's and Louis' phones to send text messages in order to give the appearance that Evan discovered that Louis and Karen had an affair, vandalized Karen's sculpture in retaliation, and had gotten into a fight with Louis, resulting in Louis' murder.
+They announce they are planning to kill Evan at dawn as punishment for his infidelity, ignoring Evan's desperate attempt to make them see that it was them who started all of this.
 They also reveal they have been spying on Evan's family long before the weekend, preparing every detail of their plot.

-The girls dig a grave for Evan in the yard and trash the house completely.
-When they find his home defense gun, Genesis takes it and gives Evan a chance to escape if he can hide from them inside the house.
-Injured and exhausted, Evan fails to outsmart the girls and realizes no one in the neighborhood is at home to ask help from.
+The girls dig a grave for Evan in the yard and trash the house completely, destroying Karen's art, his arcitectural designs, and countless other valuable things, including his vinyl collection.
+Finally they find his home defense gun after smashing a vase, and Genesis takes it, giving Evan a chance to escape if he can hide from them inside the house.
+Injured and exhausted, Evan fails to outsmart the girls and realizes no one in the neighborhood is at home from whom to ask for help.

-At dawn, the girls tie Evan up with a hose, bury him in the hole, leaving only his head aboveground, and tell him they will crush his skull with a large stone.
+At dawn, the girls tie Evan up with a hose, throw him into the grave, leaving only his head above ground, and tell him they will let him live if he confesses everything to his family.
+Evan tries one last cry for help to no avail, and Genesis proceeds to pick up a large stone to crush his skull with.
 It misses his head as the girls reveal the entire ordeal was merely a "game".
-They never intended to kill Evan, nor are underage; everything they did was part of a hobby of seducing, victimizing, and ruining the lives of married men with children who cheat on their spouses.
+They never intended to kill Evan, nor are underage; everything they did was part of a hobby of seducing, victimizing, and ruining the lives of married men with children, punishing them for having cheated on their spouses, despite the two girls coercing them.
 Genesis uploads the video she recorded of Bel raping Evan to his Facebook profile, making it public.
 They depart for another victim and take Monkey with them, leaving Evan to his fate.
-Karen and the kids arrive to find the house ruined.
+Karen and the kids arrive to find the house and her art absolutely defaced.